abstractmath.org

 The definition

-¨ Suppose that the concept of “even integer” was new to you and the book said, “A number is even if it is divisible by 4.”
-Later the book refers to 6 as even and you pull your hair out wondering why.
+Suppose that the concept of “even integer” was new to you and the book said, “A number is even if it is divisible by $4$.”
+Perhaps you thought that this was a definition.
+Later the book refers to $6$ as even and you pull your hair out wondering why.
 The statement is a correct claim but an incorrect definition.
-A GOOD writer would write something like “Recall that a number is even if it is divisible by 2, so that in particular it is even if it is divisible by 4.”
+A good writer would write something like “Recall that a number is even if it is divisible by $2$, so that in particular it is even if it is divisible by $4$.”

-¨ Suppose you had heard the word “even” but took overly sketchy notes.
-For example, perhaps the lecturer said, “By definition, an integer is even if it is divisible by 2.” and you wrote in your notes “An integer is even if it is divisible by 2.”
-Later you get all panicky wondering How Did She Know That??
+A lecturer may say "By definition, an integer is even if it is divisible by $2$", and you write down: "An integer is even if it is divisible by $2$".
+Later, you get all panicky wondering How did she know that??
+(This has happened to me.)

-¨ The confusion in the previous example can also occur if a book says “An integer is even if it is divisible by 2” and you don’t know about the convention that when an author puts a word or phrase in boldface or italics it may mean they are defining it.
+The confusion in the preceding example can also occur if a book says, "An integer is even if it is divisible by $2$" and you don't know about the convention that when an author puts a word or phrase in boldface or italics it may mean that they are defining it.

 Constraints